alextibor/studyProjects/Security+/Sec+ StudyGuide/Chapter1.md

 ## Financial Risk

-**Financial risk** is, as the name implies, the risk of monetary damage to the organization as the result of a data breach Financial risk may also be indirect and come as a second-order consequence of the breach.
+**Financial risk** is, as the name implies, the risk of monetary damage to the organization as the result of a data breach.
+Financial risk may also be indirect and come as a second-order consequence of the breach.
 For example, if an employee loses a laptop containing plans for a new product, the organization suffers direct financial damage.

-**Reputational Risk**
+## Reputational Risk

 Reputational risk occurs when the negative publicity surrounding a security breach causes the loss of goodwill among customers, employees, suppliers, and other stakeholders.